santiagosan93/kiwi_challenge/README.md

 -----------

-This app was coded in RoR Trying to make the least ammount of querys as possible.
+This app was coded in RoR Trying to make the least ammount of Database querys as possible.

 It has one model: Devices